 4.3 Fixed fees: If requested, we can provide a fixed fee which will be on the basis of an agreed scope of services.
 Work which falls outside that scope will be charged separately.
 We will advise you if it becomes necessary for us to provide services outside the agreed scope and, if requested, give you an estimate of the likely amount of the further costs.

 4.4 Disbursements and Expenses: In providing services we may incur disbursements or have to make payments to third parties on your behalf.
-These may include expenses such as Court filing fees, barrister fees, expert fees, travel expenses, couriers and fees of agents who serve documents or conduct investigations, searches and registration.
+These may include expenses such as Court filing fees, barrister fees, expert fees, travel expenses, couriers and fees of agents who serve documents or conduct investigations, searches, registration and customer due diligence (refer clause 7).
 These may also include any secretarial and/or word processing undertaken outside usual business hours.
 These disbursements and expenses will be included in our invoice to you when the expense is incurred.
 We may require an advance payment for the disbursements or expenses which we will be incurring on your behalf.
 We may also require that you enter a payment arrangement directly with the third party providing the relevant services.

 4.5 General Expenses: We may charge you a general fee for our office services such as photocopying, faxing, and phone calls.

 4.6 GST: Our fees, disbursements and expenses are plus goods and services tax (if any) and that sum is payable by you.